 The Melomaniac The Melomaniac

-Elvis Presley - My Way (Aloha From Hawaii, Live in Honolulu, 1973)
+Elvis Presley - My Way

 Elvis Presley’s version of "My Way" was released in 1977, towards the end of his career, and it became one of the standout tracks of his later years.
 The song was originally written by Paul Anka, and it was made famous by Frank Sinatra in 1969.
 Elvis's interpretation of "My Way" is heartfelt and reflective, which aligns with the themes of living life on one's own terms and dealing with the consequences of those choices.